Provably Convergent Actor-Critic for MARL through Risk-aversion: Related Work

 \section{Related Work}

 In this section we provide a detailed discussion on related work.
-Our work primarily considers the solution concept of RQE originally proposed by \citet{mazumdar2024tractableequilibriumcomputationmarkov}, where they proved that all CCEs of the 4-player game has its $\pi$ component being an RQE of the original 2-player game, and provided an extension of the solution concept to finite-horizon Markov games.
+Our work primarily considers the solution concept of RQE originally proposed by \citet{mazumdar2024tractableequilibriumcomputationmarkov}, where they proved that all CCEs of the 4-player game have their $\pi$ components being an RQE of the original 2-player game, and provided an extension of the solution concept to finite-horizon Markov games.
 Working further on RQE, \citet{zhang2025convergent} studied the case where the 4-player game is monotone, and proved the uniqueness and Lipschitz continuity of RQE with respect to the payoff matrices.
 They also considered discounted Markov games and proved the contraction of Bellman operator under the same monotonicity condition.
 However, the condition provided in \citep{mazumdar2024tractableequilibriumcomputationmarkov} doesn't match that in \citep{zhang2025convergent} (and neither includes the other).
-To reconcile these disparate conditions, we introduce a generalized class of $\lambda$-monotone games and provides a condition that strictly includes both conditions.
-We additionally provide a practical algorithm that naturally fits into the Actor-Critic framework, not relying on the RQE oracle, which neither work above provides.
+To reconcile these disparate conditions, we introduce a generalized class of $\lambda$-monotone games and provide a condition that strictly includes both conditions.
+We additionally provide a practical algorithm that naturally fits into the Actor-Critic framework, not relying on the RQE oracle, which neither of the above works provides.

 Our work is situated at the intersection of algorithm design for MARL, learning in games, risk-aversion, robustness and bounded rationality decision-making and stochastic approximation (especially for convergence analysis of Actor-Critic algorithms).
 We list the related work for each field in the following paragraphs.